 Remember being a substitute teacher at an early age?
 Has anyone heard of them?
 Probably not.
 Kids need to feel connected to an adult to hear them.
 That’s a good thing – you don’t want your child to hear about random people who tell them to do something.
 That’s a sign of positive parenting.

 However, it also means that your child is more likely to listen to you when they feel connected to you.
 This is the problem with punishment.
-This will cause you to disagree with your child, reduce your connection and make your child less likely to do what you want.
+This will cause you to disagree with your child, reduce your connection, and make your child less likely to do what you want.

 If your child is undergoing a rough patch with behavior, try making some extras at once for a connection.
 It doesn’t need to be stretched for long, but it does need to be dense and concentrated.
 Even dedicated, phone-free, 15 minutes a day with your child can make your connection stronger than ever.